Rmnlly/frame-data-parser/README.md

 [Smash Bros Ultimate 3.0.1 patch notes sheet](https://docs.google.com/spreadsheets/d/16fmsoqDoQaR1eteVk2uuzIH2DB4iQHVrqiG8VRbRA7Q/edit#gid=123650910)

+Notes on how to update sheet data to latest patch:

+- To update the sheet search for "Smash Bros.
+Ultimate Patch X.X goolge sheet", first article is likely it
+- Open it, make a copy to your personal google drive
+- Note the spreadsheetid is in the url after the `https://docs.google.com/spreadsheets/d/`
+- Replace the ID being used in the `sheet-char-names.js` and `sheet-char-data` files

 # New Features!

 - Data is now being written to json files after being transformed